HaLoRA: Hardware-aware Low-Rank Adaptation for Large Language Models Based on Hybrid Compute-in-Memory Architecture: Introduction

-We conduct comprehensive experiments by finetuning LLaMA 3.2 (1B and 3B variants) on commonsense reasoning tasks.
-To evaluate robustness, we inject noise into pretrained weights at three different levels during inference, with each condition tested across five random seeds.
-Experimental results demonstrate that HaLoRA consistently outperforms standard LoRA.
-Most notably, at a noise level of 0.02, HaLoRA achieves an average score of 63.1, surpassing LoRA by a significant margin of 22.7 points.
+We conduct comprehensive experiments by finetuning Qwen2.5 (0.5B) and LLaMA-3.2 (1B and 3B) on commonsense reasoning tasks.
+To evaluate robustness, we inject noise into pretrained weights at three levels, testing each condition with five random seeds.
+Experimental results demonstrate that HaLoRA consistently outperforms vanilla LoRA regarding accuracy and robustness.
+In particular, at a noise level of 0.02, HaLoRA achieves an average score of 63.1 when finetuning LLaMA-3.2 1B, surpassing LoRA by a significant margin of 22.7 points.
 These results validate our approach's effectiveness in deploying LLMs on hybrid CIM architectures while maintaining robust performance.
-Our contributions can be summarized as follows: \begin{itemize} \item We propose the first framework to deploy LoRA-finetuned LLMs on the hybrid CIM architecture, i.e., task-agnostic pretrained weights onto RRAM and task-specific LoRA onto SRAM. \item We introduce HaLoRA which addresses RRAM non-ideality issues and guarantees accurate outputs by aligning noisy and noise-free training objectives with theoretical performance guarantees. \item We evaluate HaLoRA by finetuning LLaMA 3.2 (1B and 3B variants) on commonsense reasoning tasks, demonstrating the effectiveness and robustness of the proposed HaLoRA. \end{itemize}
+Meanwhile, for the LLaMA-3.2 1B with 512 input tokens, HaLoRA achieves 18.1 mJ energy cost, which is 3.29\% of the 550.5 mJ of vanilla LoRA on Nvidia A100 GPU.
+Further analyses demonstrate that HaLoRA also performs well considering stuck-at faults.
+Our contributions can be summarized as follows: \begin{itemize} \item We propose a novel framework to deploy LoRA-finetuned LLMs on the hybrid CIM architecture, i.e., task-agnostic pretrained weights onto energy-efficient RRAM and task-specific LoRA onto noise-free SRAM. \item We introduce HaLoRA to address RRAM non-ideality issues, i.e., the inherited noise on saved weights.
+The key insight is to minimize the gap between the noisy and noise-free training trajectories. \item We evaluate HaLoRA by finetuning Qwen2.5 and LLaMA-3.2 on 6 popular commonsense reasoning tasks, demonstrating the effectiveness and robustness at various noise types and noise levels. \end{itemize}